edoelas/tfgBlog/_documents/GDD.md

 ![](./../assets/images/sim8.svg){:.img}

 They have reached the position that they wanted but maybe that was not the best strategy.
-Now is turn of the red team again and to avoid more conflicts they decide that the player 1 is the one that is going to do all the job.
+Now it is turn of the red team again and to avoid more conflicts they decide that the player 1 is the one that is going to do all the job.
 He will move in front of the player 1 of the blue team, kick him and take its position.

 ![](./../assets/images/sim9.svg){:.img}